F1248/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 ## Booting seamlessly without Boot Picker

-To do this, run the OpenCore Legacy Patcher and head to Patcher Settings, then uncheck "Show OpenCore Boot Picker" on the Build tab:
+To do this, run the OpenCore Legacy Patcher and head to Patcher Settings, then uncheck "Show OpenCore Bootpicker" on the Build tab:

 ![](../images/OCLP-GUI-Settings-ShowPicker.png)